 - Fire and emergency procedures

 - The control of any of the specific site risks listed in Schedule 3 where they are relevant to the work involved

 Don’t panic.
 Preparing a construction phase plan is easy to do

 The Construction Industry Training Board has produced an easy to use free app that can be used to create construction phase plans in a manner of minutes.
-Just search ‘CPM Wizard app’ or visit www.citb.co.uk
+Just search ‘CDM Wizard app’ or visit www.citb.co.uk